xyntercept/back-for-seconds/README.md

-# note: It's broken right now please don't use it on finnless
+# note: I think it's not broken anymore but be careful

 # Back For Seconds